Magnificent Murals Last Updated 11/18

 More Murals to Come

-Planning to open its doors in 2018, The American Mural Project will make its home in Winsted, where visitors of all ages can view and marvel at the largest piece of collaborative artwork in the world.
+Planning to open its doors in the fall of 2019, The American Mural Project will make its home in Winsted, where visitors of all ages can view and marvel at the largest piece of collaborative artwork in the world.
 At 120 feet long, five stories high and up to ten feet deep, this three dimensional mural is intended to be a tribute to the working people of the United States, and was started over a dozen years ago.
 When finished, the project will also feature a visitor's center.